In Arizona, all evictions follow the same process:

 Step 3: Court Serves Tenant

-In Arizona, once the documents are filed, the Summons shall be issued to the process server the following judicial day.
-The process server shall deliver the required documents to each tenant named in the eviction at least 2 judicial days before the hearing.
+In Arizona, once the documents are filed, the summons will be issued to the process server the following judicial day.
+The process server shall deliver the required documents to each tenant named in the eviction at least 2 days before the initial appearance.

-The court hearing will be scheduled no more than 5 judicial days from the date the Complaint is filed.
-However, if a Complaint is filed for a material and irreparable breach, the initial hearing will be set no more than the third day following the filing of the Complaint.
+The court hearing will be scheduled no more than 5 days from the date the complaint is filed.
+However, if a complaint is filed for a material and irreparable breach, the return date will be set no more than 3 days following the filing of the Complaint.

 Each tenant being served will receive a copy of the following documents: